 Follow the guides on the seed packet and measure as you plant each variety of seed into the ground.
 Accuracy is important.
-Seeds too close to the surface or too deep in the ground can kill a potential plant.
+Seeds planted too close to the surface or too deep in the ground can potentially kill a plant.

 Refer to seed packets, catalogs, nursery tags, and books to determine how much growing space you need for the plants you’ve selected.

 Plant the seeds or seedlings as directed.
 Drop your seeds into the holes.
 Lightly cover with the dirt.
 Pat the dirt down gently.
-Mark the rows of what you’ve planted and where.
+Mark the rows with what you’ve planted and where.

-Your garden is planted, the hard labor is over, now all you need do to assure success is to water, weed, and wait for the harvest.
+Your garden is planted, the hard labor is over, now all thats required to assure success is to water, weed, and wait for the harvest.

 Follow a watering schedule with your plants.
 It’s best to water in the morning into the soil beds…not over the leaves.
 Be careful not to overwater, but check that your various vegetables get the adequate supply they need.
 Watering your garden is important but always allow for proper drainage and make sure it doesn’t become waterlogged.
 Stick your finger into the soil near the stem.
 If the dirt sticks to your finger, it’s moist enough.